lucasxff/blockchain-reputation-management-ecommerce/README.md

 Before starting, ensure the following are installed and configured:

 - Node.js (latest version to run the API).
-- WordPress with WooCommerce (latest version).
+- WordPress with WooCommerce (Min Version 9.1.4).
 - PHP with OpenSSL enabled (default in most PHP installations).

 # Setup Instructions